RommelLayco/DevCoord-BackEnd-p4/README.md

 Open the tycho project.

-Run as Eclipse application
+Run as Eclipse application, if not available run by following these steps"

-DevCoord should be running
+	open the file: DevCoord-Backend-\tycho\bundles\nz.ac.auckland.devcoord.plugin\src\nz\ac\auckland\devcoord\views\DevCoord.java in eclipse

+	hit the run button

+Wait for a new eclipse project to load.

 to test create task from a remote repository
 This is because a remote repositiory is able to create additional information such as the OS, Platform  and Component Attributes